 Students must complete the General Education Requirements (Core) of UH Manoa.
-An updated list of the courses recommended that satisfy the UH Manoa General Education Requirement is available from the undergraduate advisor.
-The UH’s Hawaiian/Second Language graduation requirement can be met by any four-course combination of language, natural science, and social science with a maximum of two social science courses.
+An updated list of the courses recommended to satisfy the UH Manoa General Education Requirement is available from the undergraduate advisor.
+The UH's Hawaiian/Second Language graduation requirement can be met by any four-course combination of language, natural science, and social science with a maximum of two social science courses.

 Students must complete the following three courses in the Department:

-Option in Plant Sciences and Genetics
+Option in Plant Physiology and Genetics

 The option crosses the traditional boundaries that have separated genetics, plant physiology, molecular biology, and traditional crop production areas.
 The option links laboratory approaches and plant production systems through the application of plant biotechnology to solve multi-disciplinary problems.
 Students can select courses that allow concentration on genetic engineering to address real-world problems or to whole plant physiology and plant breeding.

 Students selecting this option must take MATH 140 or NREM 203, BOT 101/101L, and CHEM 161/161L, 162/162L will fulfill the Natural Science requirement of the UH Manoa General Education Requirement.